1874 Victorian football season: Metropolitan

-Carlton, which was undefeated during the season, was considered the premier club, with Melbourne runners-up (mostly by virtue of Carlton winning all four matches it played against Melbourne during the year).

-Melbourne was considered to have had a slightly better record against the remaining clubs, with Carlton having four draws against these clubs, but such was Carlton and Melbourne's dominance at the time that their matches against the other clubs had little influence on the premiership.
+Carlton, which was undefeated during the season, was considered the premier club, with Melbourne runners-up, mostly by virtue of Carlton winning all four matches it played against Melbourne during the season.
+Melbourne had a slightly better record against the remaining senior clubs (Melbourne having a record of 6-1-1 to Carlton's record of 5-0-5), but such was Carlton's and Melbourne's dominance at the time that their matches against the other clubs had little influence on the premiership.

 Club records

 The below table is set of results for senior clubs during the 1874 season across all matches, including those against senior, junior and intercolonial clubs.

-The Australasian and The Leader newspapers indicated Albert-park was the third best club, with North Melbourne fourth best, and St Kilda fifth.
-Although North Melbourne's win–loss record appears superior to Albert-park's, its easier fixture (namely, four of its 11 matches were against junior teams) was taken into account.
+The Australasian and The Leader newspapers indicated Albert-park was the third best club, with North Melbourne fourth and St Kilda fifth.
+Although North Melbourne's win–loss record appears superior to Albert-park's, its easier fixture (four of its 12 matches were played against junior teams) was taken into account.

-Tables published in The Argus from 1889 and in the Football Record from 1912 to 1923 recorded St Kilda as the third-placed club in 1874, but contemporary sources dispute this.
+Tables published in The Argus from 1889 and in the Football Record from 1912 to 1923 listed St Kilda as the third-placed club in 1874, but contemporary sources dispute this.